pawl/django_duplicate_unformatted_logs_example/README.md

 ## Problem Background

+Example of logs with the problem: [Link](../blob/master/before.txt)

-The problem is caused by an accidental call to `logging.info` (without using `logging.getLogger` to get a specific logger) while the root logger isn't already configured.
+The problem is caused by an [accidental call to `logging.warning`](../blob/master/myapp/views.py#L16) (without using specific logger from `logging.getLogger(__name__)` ) while the root logger isn't already configured.

-Python will automatically configure the root logger with defaults the first time you log to an unconfigured root logger.
+Python will automatically configure the root logger to log with a StreamHandler to `stderr` the first time you log to an unconfigured root logger.
 You can demonstrate this with the python REPL:
 ```
 >>> import logging
 >>> root_logger = logging.getLogger()  # FYI: calling getLogger without an argument gets the root logger